Shikibashi/Bluecheck-Blocklist/README.md

 # Bluecheck-Blocklist
-Blocking Bluechecks to make your life better
+Blocking Bluechecks to make your life better.
+This blocklist only blocks Bluechecks, it has no other purpose.
+There are no personal blocks on this list.

 It is currently blocking 304,880 bluechecks, and because twitter has a limit per 5,000 accounts being imported it is split into 61 files.